 - You can sponsor, donate, and purchase raffle tickets online.

-- Top four registered walkers with the most steps taken on May 17th will receive a prize.
+- The top four registered walkers with the most steps taken on May 17th will receive a prize.

 Conclusions on Virtual Fundraising Case Studies